Home » behavior

 responsibility

-Husbands and wives fall into the same trap all other relationships fall into when there is conflict.
+Husbands and wives fall into the same trap that all other relationships fall into when there is conflict.
 We lose sight of what’s most important and we become fixated on who’s fault it is.
 Who did what to whom?
 Who started this?

 “It’s her fault because she did such and such.”
 “It’s his fault because he should have done that.”
 Around and around we go.
 Where it stops, nobody knows.
 Read more